Methamphetamine Addiction Testimonial

 In October 2014, at the age of 36, I decided to come to Eternal Awakenings to get help.
 The staff was caring and gentle and the accommodations were beautiful.
 A few days after I checked in, I awoke and felt renewed.
 The desire to die was gone.
 I knew it was the Holy Spirit.
 God reminded me that I had hope for a future.
 By participating in the group therapy provided at EA, I was able to work through some of my grief, pain, and regrets.
 Through the twelve steps and my relationship with God and Jesus Christ, I was able to forgive myself and others, as well as make amends.
 I have been sober for eleven months now and live a full life, thanks to the help I received at Eternal Awakenings.
 I settled in Gonzales to be close to my EA family, and I go to church there every Sunday.
 If you are struggling with addiction, there is help available.
 I have been to many drug rehabs, but the only place I received true healing was at Eternal Awakenings.”

-If you would like to talk to April, or any other former client, please contact Eternal Awakenings Christian drug rehab.
+If you would like to talk to our team about your own journey please contact us.